solana-foundation/developer-content/content/courses/program-optimization/lookup-tables.md

 The `@solana/web3.js` library offers an `AddressLookupTableProgram` class, providing methods to manage LUTs:

-- `createLookupTable` - Creates a new LUT account.
+- `createLookupTable` - creates a new LUT account.
-- `freezeLookupTable` - Makes a LUT immutable.
+- `freezeLookupTable` - makes a LUT immutable.
-- `extendLookupTable` - Adds addresses to an existing LUT.
+- `extendLookupTable` - adds addresses to an existing LUT.
-- `deactivateLookupTable` - Begins the deactivation period for an LUT.
+- `deactivateLookupTable` - begins the deactivation period for an LUT.
-- `closeLookupTable` - Permanently closes an LUT account.
+- `closeLookupTable` - permanently closes an LUT account.

 #### Create a lookup table

 You can use the `createLookupTable` method to construct the instruction for creating a lookup table.
 This requires the following parameters:

-- `authority` - The account authorized to modify the lookup table.
+- `authority` - the account authorized to modify the lookup table.
-- `payer` - The account responsible for paying the account creation fees.
+- `payer` - the account responsible for paying the account creation fees.
-- `recentSlot` - A recent slot used to derive the lookup table's address.
+- `recentSlot` - a recent slot used to derive the lookup table's address.

 The function returns both the instruction for creating the LUT and its address.